 In several power supply units pin-12 may be Brown (not Blue), pin-18 may be Blue (not White), and pin-8 may be White (not Gray).
 In addition, some PSU violate color coding of wires.

-Pin 9 (standby) goes from 0 to 5V and pin 14 goes from 0 to 3.7 when PSU switch is turned on.
+Pin 9 (standby) supply 5V even when PSU is turned off.
+Pin 14 goes from 0 to 3.7 when PSU switch is turned on.

 Shorting pin 14 (/PS_ON) to GND (COM) causes power supply to switch ON and PWR_OK to change to +5V.